 Estate sale planning in Arizona has its own operational realities that don’t show up in national how-to guides.

-55+ communities.
-Sun City (founded 1960 — the first 55+ community in the United States), Sun City West, Trilogy, Del Webb, PebbleCreek, Robson Reserve, and the dozen or so other major age-restricted communities across Phoenix metro generate a meaningful share of local estate sales.
-Each community has its own rules about sale-day signage, parking, security, and how long signs can stay up.
 Per the SCHOA CC&Rs for Sun City, the community enforces age-restriction rules (at least one occupant must be 55+) that don’t directly affect estate sales but do shape how the sale is communicated to neighbors.
 Most Phoenix-metro 55+ communities require HOA notification before a sale; a few require posted hours; a couple require security plans.
 The estate sale company should know your specific community’s rules.

 Snowbird + out-of-state executors.
-Arizona has one of the highest snowbird populations in the country — meaning many estate sales happen at properties owned by families who live primarily out of state.
-Video walk-throughs, remote consultations, and Docusign-based contracts are standard.
+Arizona has one of the highest snowbird populations in the country, meaning many estate sales happen at properties owned by families who live primarily out of state.
+Video walk-throughs, remote consultations, and DocuSign-based contracts are standard.
 Many of our family conversations happen across time zones, with adult children coordinating from Minnesota, Wisconsin, Illinois, or the Pacific Northwest while the AZ property gets prepared.
 This is a normal pattern, not an exception.

 Choosing an Estate Sale Company: What NAPO and Credentials Actually Mean

-The honest answer: there’s no single national licensing body for estate sale companies — anyone can hang a shingle.
+The honest answer: There’s no single national licensing body for estate sale companies; anyone can hang a shingle.
 That makes credentialing and reputation the practical filters.

 What to look for: